rcongiu/Hive-JSON-Serde/README.txt

 it will not make the query fail, and the above record will be returned as NULL	null	null

+* MAPPING HIVE KEYWORDS

+Sometimes it may happen that JSON data has attributes named like reserved words in hive.
+For instance, you may have a JSON attribute named 'timestamp', which is a reserved word in hive, and hive will fail when issuing a CREATE TABLE.
+This SerDe can map hive columns over attributes named differently, using SerDe properties.

+For instance:
+CREATE TABLE mytable (
+	myfield string,
+        ts string ) ROW FORMAT SERDE 'org.openx.data.jsonserde.JsonSerDe' WITH SERDEPROPERTIES ( "mapping.ts" = "timestamp" )
+STORED AS TEXTFILE;

+Notice the "mapping.ts", that means: take the column 'ts' and read into it the JSON attribute named "timestamp"

 # ARCHITECTURE